 When sending a large file via email, PLEASE confirm that I have received it.

 This is one of the main things discussed in the initial consultation, and I ask questions to get a clear picture of exactly what you want and would like to convey before I write up an estimate.
 Examples of graphics or ideas that you like helps with this process.
 Some of the sites I’ve done were created with very little direction in terms of design and others had more specific criteria to follow.
 The work in my portfolio gives an indication of the type of work that I do, which ranges from minimal to illustrative to photo collage.
 I am always open to try new ideas, learn new methods, and I want every project to be unique.
-I mainly work in HTML for website design and Photoshop or Illustrator for graphic design.
+I mainly work with HTML/CSS to customize WordPress for website design and Illustrator/Photoshop for graphic design.

 If you’re not a computer genius, that’s okay… that’s what you’re hiring someone to do for you.
 Aside from submitting materials and using email to communicate and view the progression of the project, you may only need to scan images or take photographs with a digital camera.
 Technical help is available with such things as registering domain names and/or setting up a web hosting account.
 Just be sure to remember your passwords and save all important info!